Everything a Casual Everyday Watch Should Be

 The Venture feels very light in your hands and on your wrist thanks to the titanium case and lightweight movement.
 Don’t mistake this lack of weight for a lack of robustness, though.
 The Venture is made to go where you do.

 The machining on the case, and particularly on the angular lugs, is quite good.
 The titanium has visible grain and feels satisfying to hold.
 The knurled crown has the BOLDR logo engraved, and it’s a solid job with defined edges and no missteps.

-The crown sits at 4 o’clock, like it does on a Seiko 5 SNK809, and provides the dial with a bit of discreet asymmetry that I find satifying.
+The crown sits at 4 o’clock, as it does on a Seiko 5 SNK809, and provides the dial with a bit of discreet asymmetry that I find satisfying.
 I like how Seiko did it on the SNK series, and I like how it looks here on the Venture.